Doc2Me-AI-Team/Clever-Prompt/README.md

 # Clever-Prompt
-💡 How to Save AI Tokens with a Clever Prompt (No Coding Needed)
+💡 How to Save AI Tokens with a Clever Prompt

 When people talk about “saving tokens” with AI, it often sounds very technical.
 But the truth is: you don’t need a programming background to understand (or use) this idea.